Italian fascism and racism

 Front page of the Italian newspaper Corriere della Sera on 11 November 1938: "Le leggi per la difesa della razza approvate dal Consiglio dei ministri" ("The laws for the defence of race approved by the Council of Ministers").
 On the same day, the Racial Laws entered into force under the Italian Fascist regime, enacting the racial discrimination and persecution of Italian Jews.

 Initially, Fascist Italy did not enact comprehensive racist policies like those policies which were enacted by its World War II Axis partner Nazi Germany.
 Italy's National Fascist Party leader, Benito Mussolini, expressed different views on the subject of race over the course of his career.

-In an interview conducted in 1932 at Palazzo Venezia in Rome, he reportedly said: "Race?
-It is a feeling, not a reality: ninety-five percent, at least, is a feeling.
-Nothing will ever make me believe that biologically pure races can be shown to exist today".
+In the 1920s, Mussolini stated concern over low birth rates of people of the white race across the world and warned that if the birth rates of whites were not improved that high birth rates among non-whites could lead to the white race being defeated in conflicts with non-white races.
+After the Second Italo-Ethiopian War, the Italian Fascist government implemented strict racial segregation between whites and blacks in Ethiopia.

-By 1938, however, he began to actively support racist policies in the Italian Fascist regime, as evidenced by his endorsement of the "Manifesto of Race", the seventh point of which stated that "it is time that Italians proclaim themselves to be openly racist", although Mussolini said that the Manifesto was endorsed "entirely for political reasons", in deference to Nazi German wishes.
+In 1938, Fascist Italy enacted a set of comprehensive racial laws, that endorsed the Fascist "Manifesto of Race", the seventh point of which stated that "it is time that Italians proclaim themselves to be openly racist", although Mussolini privately said that the Manifesto was endorsed "entirely for political reasons" in deference to Nazi German wishes.
 The "Manifesto of Race", which was published on 14 July 1938, paved the way for the enactment of the Racial Laws.
 Leading members of the National Fascist Party (PNF), such as Dino Grandi and Italo Balbo, reportedly opposed the Racial Laws.
 Balbo, in particular, regarded antisemitism as having nothing to do with fascism and he staunchly opposed the antisemitic laws.

 After 1938, discrimination and persecution intensified and became an increasingly important hallmark of Italian Fascist ideology and policies.
 Nevertheless, Mussolini and the Italian military did not consistently apply the laws adopted in the Manifesto of Race.
 In 1943, Mussolini expressed regret for the endorsement, saying that it could have been avoided.
-After the Second Italo-Ethiopian War, the Italian Fascist government implemented strict racial segregation between white people and black people in Ethiopia.